alexnsa/devops/README.md

 <body>
-<h1>RECIPE ROULETTE - SFIA PROJECT PART 1 - SOLO PROJECT</h1>
+<h1>RECIPE ROULETTE</h1>
 <p>A recipe application to help people decide what to cook for dinner, including the choice for random recipe suggestions (recipe roulette).</p>

-<h1>Task and Solution</h1>
+<h1>The App</h1>
-<p>An app was needed to help resolve users' indecision around what to cook.
+<p>I made an app to help resolve users' indecision around what to cook.
 They can choose from a recipes list, get a recipe at random, or create and manipulate a favourites list as they so wish.
 This application was built following the product backlog and user requirements (See the link to the Trello below, under Technologies/Tools Used).
 Risk Assessment issues were also considered (see picture below). </p>
 <img src="https://imgur.com/BiZkoYH.png">

 <h1>Entity Relationship Diagrams</h1>